roddhjav/apparmor.d/docs/development/abstractions.md

 ### **`common/chromium`**

-Minimal set of rules for chromium based application.
+A minimal set of rules for chromium based application.
 Handle access for internal sandbox.

 ### **`common/electron`**

-Minimal set of rules for all electron based UI application.
+A minimal set of rules for all electron based UI applications.
 It works as a *function* and requires some variables to be provided as *arguments* and set in the header of the calling profile:

 !!! note ""